AshKemp/Python-Desktop-Application/README.md

 This is a simple Bookstore desktop application developed in python implementing CRUD operations such as CREATE,READ,UPDATE and DELETE for creating,reading,updating and deleting book details respectively.

-Programming Language used: Python
+Programming Language used: Python,
-Libraries used : Tkinter for GUI
+Libraries used : Tkinter for GUI,
 Database : SQL